-Requirement §201.6(c)(2)(ii): The risk assessment must include a description of the jurisdiction's vulnerability to the hazards described in paragraph (c)(2)(i) of this section.
-This description must include an overall summary of each hazard and its impact on the community.
-The risk assessment must also address National Flood Insurance Program (NFIP) insured structures that have been repetitively damaged by floods.
+Requirement §201.6(c)(2)(ii): The risk assessment shall include a description of the jurisdiction's vulnerability to the hazards described in paragraph (c)(2)(i) of this section.
+This description shall include an overall summary of each hazard and its impact on the community.